-Dr Ollie (Olivier) Cotsaftis is a researcher-practitioner within the School of Design at RMIT University.
-Working at the intersection of design and futures, his practice is grounded in living systems, critical ecologies, and material entanglements—contributing to regenerative transitions.
-Before joining RMIT, Ollie was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
-He is currently Co-Program Manager of the Master of Design Innovation and Technology, Design and Architecture Lead of the RMIT Nature Positive Network, and co-founder of neomatter, a nature repair and nature-based solutions startup.
+Dr. Ollie (Olivier) Cotsaftis is a researcher-practitioner in the School of Design at RMIT University.
+His work operates at the intersection of design and futures, engaging living systems, critical ecologies, and material entanglements to advance regenerative transitions through material-driven and participatory design.
+He has published in leading journals such as Design Studies and exhibited at the Science Gallery Melbourne, the MPavilion and the National Gallery of Victoria.
+Before joining RMIT, he was a design lead at Fjord and founded future ensemble studio.
+He is currently Co-Program Manager of the Master of Design Innovation and Technology, Network Co-Lead and Design and Architecture Lead for the RMIT Nature Positive Network, Editorial Board Member of Biotechnology Design, and co-founder of the material futures studio neomatter.

 Senior Lecturer | Program Manager (Co) Master of Design Innovation and Technology

 Living Systems.
 Critical Ecologies.
 Material Entanglements.
-Regenerative Futures.
+Regenerative Transitions.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.